 - Temperature changes can also be the cause of cracking.

-As shingles crack, they can allow moisture to enter your home.
+As asphalt shingles crack, they can allow moisture to enter your home.
 Have the shingles inspected and replaced from time to time in order to prevent moisture from entering the home.

-The best way to prevent roofing issues is to always use a reputable roofing company to inspect and oversee the work on your roof.
+The best way to prevent roof shingles issues is to always use a reputable roofing company to inspect and oversee the work on your roof.
 Our experts at Roof Worx are happy to help!
 If you’re in the Loveland, Fort Collins, Denver, Aurora, or Colorado Springs, Colorado area, contact us today.